 the scale), and corpus dispersion is shown on the z-axis (with more evenly dispersed values further away).

 In English, high frequency, evenly dispersed items appear to have low flexibility ratings, while low frequency, unevenly dispersed items appear to have high flexibility ratings.
 How- ever, none of the interactions for the English model are significant.
-The reason for this be- comes apparent when looking at the same 3D interaction plot but with maps added at a stan- dard deviation of 2, as in Figure 4.19.
+The reason for this be- comes apparent when we look at the same 3D interaction plot but with maps added at a stan- dard deviation of 2, as in Figure 4.19.
 There is so much variability in the data for English that no firm conclusions can be drawn.

 The model for Nuuchahnulth, on the other hand, shows a couple of significant interac- tions.
 First, higher-frequency words show a greater degree of flexibility than lower-frequency words.
 This correlation is highly significant (F = 37.582, p < .001).
 Corpus dispersion, how- ever, shows only a marginally significant correlation with flexibility (F = 2.384, p < .1), so no conclusion can be drawn regarding the direct relationship between corpus dispersion and flexibility.
 However, the combined interaction of corpus dispersion and relative frequency does correlate with flexibility, above and beyond the contribution provided by relative fre-